Continental system and beginning resistance

 In New Year’s night 1813/14, Prussian troops under field marshal Gebhard Leberecht von Blücher crossed the Rhine at Caub, Palatinate.
 Cologne was still occupied by the French.
 On January 3, 1814, the Prussian troops under von Boltenstern and 150 volunteers from the region set out to re-conquer the city.
 But the attack failed and von Boltenstern lost his life.
 The same day, Prussian troops and Landsturm men attacked from the Island of Nonnenwerth the French troops on the left side of the Rhine.
 Josef Genger of the Landsturm died in combat.
 A memorial on the Drachenfels, the Landsturmdenkmal, reminds us of both, von Boltenstern and Genger.

 On January 14, 1814, the French had to withdraw from the Rhine frontier and from Cologne.
 In March 1814, the left bank was re-conquered.
 On March 31, 1814, the Allies finally entered Paris.
 Napoleon had to abdicate and go into exile on the island of Elba.
 The Bourbon monarchy was restored.

 Waterloo and Congress of Vienna

 Statesmen from all over Europe convened in the Congress of Vienna to reorganize Europe.
-But soon rivalries between the Allies arose, and they were at the verge of taking up arms against each other when alarming news reached them: on March 1, 1815, Napoleon and some hundred followers had landed in Southern France.
+But soon rivalries between the Allies arose, and they were at the verge of taking up arms against each other.
+Suddenly alarming news reached them.
+On March 1, 1815, Napoleon and some hundred followers had landed in Southern France.
 Many people hailed him, and troops that should have fought him had defected and joined him.
-Quickly the allies found an agreement; the last act was signed on June 9, 1815, some days before the battle of Waterloo.
+Quickly the allies found an agreement and signed the last act on June 9, 1815, some days before the battle of Waterloo.